The Rational Field: Metrics Are Not Meaning

 Metrics simplify reality.
 That is their strength.
 It is also their risk.

-Once performance is judged primarily by numbers, behavior adapts to improve the metric rather than the system it represents.
-This shift does not require bad intent.
-It follows incentives and attention.
+Once performance is judged primarily through measurement, behavior adapts to improve the score rather than improve the underlying system.

 What gets measured gets managed.
 What gets managed too narrowly gets distorted.